12/05 New

 of making this kind of behavior a crime.
 Most police officers that are candid

 about this will tell you that what we do is kind of token enforcement.
-No one in
+No

+or more people.
 It has been going on as long as recorded history.
-Trying to stop it by criminal
+Trying to

-law has proven to be an enormous failure that has led to corruption, it has led
+stop it by criminal law has proven to be an enormous failure that has led

-to violence, and it certainly has not lessened prostitution but probably made it
+to corruption, it has led to violence, and it certainly has not lessened prostitution

-much less profitable" See more of his comments at
+but probably made it much less profitable" See more of his comments at

 http://www.sexwork.com/coalition/PoliceChiefsView.html

-Instead of increasing penalties for private consenting adult prostitution, there
+Instead of increasing penalties for private consenting adult prostitution,

-more penalties.
+not more penalties.
 This is very different than the situation regarding public

 nuisance street hookers who are often involved in other crimes and public